tokend/knowledge-base/tech/guides/trading.md

 # How to trade your token

 Consider now Alice wants to sell her bananas and get some apples.
-TokenDs secondary market is the good way to trade the tokens you hold.
-Let's go deeper to how does it work.
+One of the key benefits of the TokenD-driven platform is that it is equipped with an internal exchange.
+This means that users can exchange tokens issued on the platform without having to list them on any exernal exchanges.
+Example: Alice can buy apple-backed tokens with her banana-backed tokens (that's what the secondary market essentially is).
+So, let's go into the details.

 ## Asset pairs

-Asset pair is one of the key entities on TokenD.
-Consider we have our bananas tokens `BNN` in circulation as well as some apple tokens `APL` that were created and are used by other users of our app.
+Asset pair is one of the key entities in TokenD.
+There again, we have our `BNN` (banana) and `APL` (apple) tokens created and issued on the platform.

-### Create asset pair
+### Create an asset pair

-First, we want to declare that `BNN` now can be somehow sold for `APL` (and vice versa) and the price is `1 BNN = 2 APL`.
+First of all, we need to "declare" that `BNN` can now be traded with `APL` and the price is `1 BNN = 2 APL`.
-We will create an [Asset pair][2] for that by using the [ManageAssetPair][4] operation
+Therefore, an admin with the `ASSET_MANAGER` right has to create an [Asset pair][2] using the [ManageAssetPair][4] operation

-> Only signer with `ASSET_MANAGER` policy is allowed to create/update asset pairs.

 ```javascript
 async function createAssetPair() {